John Flynt: Tenure in Congress

 Flynt was elected as a Democrat to the Eighty-third Congress by special election to fill the vacancy caused by the death of Representative A. Sidney Camp, and at the same time was elected to the Eighty-fourth Congress.
-He was reelected to the eleven succeeding Congresses, serving from November 2, 1954 to January 3, 1979.
+He was reelected to the eleven succeeding Congresses, serving from November 2, 1954, to January 3, 1979.
 While in Congress, he was chair of the Committee on Standards of Official Conduct (Ninety-fourth and Ninety-fifth Congresses).

 Jack Flynt was the focus of two books by the political scientist, Richard Fenno: Home Style and Congress at the Grassroots.
 He was one of the most conservative Democrats in the House.
 Flynt cast votes against abortion, gun control, the Equal Rights Amendment, Medicare, and public housing.
 Flynt opposed reciprocal trade agreements fearing that they would hurt the textile industry in his district, and supported price support for agriculture.
 A staunch segregationist, in 1956, Flynt signed the Southern Manifesto.
+Flynt voted against the Civil Rights Acts of 1957, the Civil Rights Acts of 1960, the Civil Rights Acts of 1964, and the Civil Rights Acts of 1968 as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.

 Flynt was reelected nine times without serious difficulty, eight of those times unopposed.
 He faced a Republican only once during this time, in 1966.
 The Republican Party was more or less nonexistent in most of Georgia well into the 1970s.

 However, in 1974, he was nearly defeated by political newcomer Newt Gingrich, a professor at the University of West Georgia.
 This came as a considerable surprise, as 1974 was a very bad year for Republicans nationally due to fallout from Watergate.
 After an equally close rematch against Gingrich in 1976 (despite former governor Jimmy Carter's bid for president), Flynt opted not to run for reelection in 1978, when his district was finally won by Gingrich.
 Gingrich's eventual success was largely due to changing demographics.
 By the early 1970s, the southern and western suburbs of Atlanta had begun spilling into the district, and gradually swamped the native-born farming and small-town population in the voting booth.
-Over time, Northern transplants and Whites leaving Atlanta because of its increasingly African-American population came to have little or no use for traditional "Dixiecrats" such as Flynt.
-Gingrich benefited from this population shift.

 Later years

 After leaving Congress, Flynt resumed the practice of law and farming operations.
-He engaged in banking and real estate, and lived in Griffin, Georgia until his death in 2007.
+He engaged in banking and real estate, and lived in Griffin, Georgia, until his death in 2007.